 Downsizing your business is not a decision to be taken lightly.
-It involves actively scaling back on personal and operations in order to stay afloat.
+It involves actively scaling back on personnel and operations in order to stay afloat.
 And even then, there’s no guarantee that downsizing will help you pull through stronger on the other side.

 Before you decide to downsize, there are several things you’ll need to take into account.
-This guide will prepare you for downsizing, and also to understand other available solutions that could help push you in the right direction.
+This guide will prepare you for downsizing and also to understand other available solutions that could help push you in the right direction.

 Downsizing Definition